omise/omise-node/README.md

 ### Flow

 1. User enters the credit card information on your website or application using a form.
-2. The card information is sent via HTTPS directly from the client to Opn Payment Servers using Omise.js, Card.js or Omise-iOS SDK.
+2. The card information is sent via HTTPS directly from the client to Omise Servers using Omise.js, Card.js or Omise-iOS SDK.
 3. If the card passes the authorization, then your frontend will send the token to `omise-node` backend to finally capture the charge with Omise-node.

 ### The code